bharathbharath56139-oss/Weather-Dashboard/README.md

 Moment.js is used to convert unix timestamp to MM/DD/YYYY format Background color of UV index will adjust based on World Health Organization color scale
 Usage:
 Enter the name of the city or city name, state code and country code you wish to search for in the search input field.
-You can click on cities in the history section to obtain their weather data again .
-For country codes visit: https://github.com/bharathbharath56139-oss/Weather-Dashboard.git
+You can click on cities in the history section to obtain their weather data again.
 Links:
 Deployed application: https://weather-dashboard-swart-tau.vercel.app/
 Screenshots: